Brand Analytics · Strategic Planning

 Running Simulations: From Model to Brief

-Once the causal structure is established, the model becomes a simulator.
+Once the causal structure is estimated and validated, the model becomes a simulator.
+This is where path analysis moves from research output to planning tool.

 From Simulation to Media and Creative Brief